barbarer/py4e-int/_sources/classes-basics/MixedUpCode_orig.rst

    myTests().main()

-.. parsonsprob:: Classes_Basic_Carts_pp
+.. parsonsprob:: Classes_Basic_Cart1_pp
     :numbered: left
     :practice: T
     :adaptive:

-    Create a class ``Carts`` with an initializer method, an add_item method, and a calculate_total method.
-The initializer method should have two attributes: 1) a dictionary called price_dict with keys as product names and values as the product price and 2) an empty list called cart_list that will contain tuples in the format (item, quantity).
+    Create a class ``Cart`` that takes in a dictionary price_dict with keys as product names and values as the product price.
+The initializer method also creates a new empty list called cart_list that will contain tuples in the format (item, quantity).
+The class also has an add_item and a calculate_total method.
 The add_item method will take in an item and quantity you wish to purchase and append those to the cart.
 The calculate_total method should calculate and return the total amount of your purchase for all of the items in your cart.
+For example, when ``c = Cart({“Notebook”: 1.99, “Pen”: 2.50, “Paper”: 1.00})`` and a user wants to purchase 3 pens by calling c.add_item("Pen", 3), then print(c.calculate_total) would print ``7.50`` as a float.
     -----
-    class Carts:
+    class Cart:
     =====
-      def __init__(self):
+      def __init__(self, price_dict):
     =====
-        self.price_dict = {"Banana": 0.19, "Apple": 1.79, "Blueberries": 3.99, "Strawberries": 4.98}
+        self.price_dict = price_dict
         self.cart_list = []
     =====
         self.price_dict = price_dict #paired